thoughtbot/superglue/docs/tutorial.md

     end
     ```

-**Rails Forms, React Style**: `form_props` transforms familiar Rails form helpers into React props.
-You get Rails conventions (validations, CSRF tokens, URL helpers) with React components.

 ## UJS Power

-The forms work, but navigation feels like traditional page reloads.
-Let's add some Superglue UJS magic to make interactions seamless.

-Let's make the forms and navigation work with UJS:
+What we've built so far is a multi-page application backed by classic Rails
+conventions with a touch of React.
+Lets progressively add SPA navigation to
+forms and links by bringing back a Rails favorite: [Unobtrusive Javascript](ujs.md)

 === "`show.jsx`"
     Update `app/views/shopping_lists/show.jsx`